 Want some other vegan summer recipes...

 If you loved this recipe, then give it a 5-star rating and leave a comment!
 I love to chat with you all.
 Please feel free to share on social media and tag #courtneyshomestead.
 I would love to see you over on Instagram or Facebook.

 - 2.5-3 pounds Yukon Gold potatoes or a waxy variety

 - 2 TB white vinegar

 - Cook your potatoes.
-Fill a large pot with your cleaned and scrubbed potatoes then cover them with water.
-Let the water come to a boil with the potatoes in the water, then turn down to medium.
-Let the potatoes cook until they are fork tender.
+Fill a large pot with your cleaned and scrubbed potatoes, then cover them with water.
+Let the water come to a boil with the potatoes in the water, then turn it down to medium.
+Let the potatoes cook until they are fork-tender.
 Once cooked, strain them in a colander.
-When they are cool enough to handle- remove the skins and chop into bite-size pieces.
+When they are cool enough to handle- remove the skins and chop them into bite-size pieces.

-2. While the potatoes are cooking you can mix all of your ingredients in a large bowl.
+- While the potatoes are cooking, you can mix all of your ingredients in a large bowl.
 Stir everything so it's all nice and incorporated.
 Set aside until the potatoes are ready.
 Once the potatoes are chopped up, mix the potatoes into your mayo mixture.
-This needs time for the flavors to develop.
-But in the fridge either all day or a full day for the best flavors.
+The potato salad needs time for the flavors to develop.
+Put in the fridge either all day or overnight for the best flavors.

 - Perfectly cooked potatoes are key!
 Avoid mushy results by not overcooking them.

 - Opt for the microwave method for ideal texture, although stovetop cooking works too.
 Remember to pierce holes in the potatoes beforehand.

 - Allow the cooked potatoes to cool down before adding the dressing.
 This ensures they don't absorb too much, leaving less sauce for the salad.